aws-samples/serverless-patterns/apigw-lambda-sns-sms/README.md

 ```
 {
-    "destination_number": "",
-    "message": ""
+    "destination_number": ""
 }
 ```
-2. If the message is sent successfully, then you will receive the following response:
+2. If the sample message is sent successfully, then you will receive the following response:

 ```
 Message sent!
 Message ID: <random message id>
 ```

+3. You can modify the setup to input the message that has to be sent via SNS.

 ## Cleanup